 Since the late 1990s, the political scene has been dominated by the issue of the 'erased'.
 As already pointed out, there have only been partial solutions to resolve the problems of this group of people, either by regulating their status as foreigners or enabling them to naturalise.
 In an attempt to be re-elected in the 2008 parliamentary elections, the right-centre government, particularly the Slovenian Democratic Party (SDS) confirmed the text of a special Constitutional Law in October 2007 to supplement art.
-13 of the Constitutional Act Implementing the Basic Constitutional Charter on the Independence and Sovereignty of the Republic of Slovenia which specially provided that citizens of other republics with permanent residence who were registered in Slovenia on the day of the plebiscite and who actually lived there should have equal rights and duties as Slovenian citizens during the transitional period with regards to the acquisition of Slovenian citizenship.
-The bill provoked hot reaction and historically and emotionally charged political, legal and public debate which, once again, extended to the field of the succession problematique of Slovenia in the area of citizenship.
-It proved to be impossible, before the parliamentary elections, to adopt a special Constitutional Law, which requires a two-thirds parliamentary majority.
-It would also appear that the public opinion has changed since the referendum on the 'erased' in the election year of 2004.
+13 of the Constitutional Act Implementing the Basic Constitutional Charter on the Independence and Sovereignty of the Republic of Slovenia which specially provided that citizens of other republics having permanent residence registered in Slovenia on the day of the plebiscite and who actually lived there should have equal rights and duties as Slovenian citizens during the transitional period with regards to the acquisition of Slovenian citizenship.
+The bill provoked a hot reaction and a historically and emotionally charged political, legal and public debate which, once again, touched on the field of succession problems for Slovenia in the area of citizenship.
+A special Constitutional Law, which requires a two-thirds parliamentary majority, could not bear any fruit before the parliamentary elections.
+It also appears that public opinion has changed since the referendum on the 'erased' in the election year of 2004.